Law and Justice: Ideology

+Early ideology

 The ideological roots of Law and Justice go back to the late 1980s to a Christian-democratic and nationalist wing of the Solidarity movement.
 The party derives from a dissident faction of Solidarity which felt alienated from the economically liberal policies of the post-communist Polish establishment.
 This faction was centered around Jarosław Kaczyński as well as President Lech Wałęsa, and was powerful, albeit briefly, in the early 1990s when the capitalist transition was in its early stages.
-However, it suddenly lost all influence when Kaczyński's party, Centre Agreement, failed to reach the newly-established 5% electoral threshold in the 1993 Polish parliamentary election.
+However, it suddenly lost all influence when Kaczyński's party, Centre Agreement, failed to reach the newly established 5% electoral threshold in the 1993 Polish parliamentary election.
 This led the political movement that would later form PiS to spend the rest of the 1990s with only marginal political influence.
 It slowly started to re-establish itself in the late 1990s, as this period marked the strongest and most persistent wave of public dissatisfaction with economic liberalism and corruption.

 For the first years after its foundation, Law and Justice was characterized as a moderate, single-issue party narrowly focused on the issue of 'law and order', appealing to voters concerned about corruption and high crime rates.
 In its 2002 assessment of Poland, the Immigration and Nationality Directorate led by the UK government described Law and Justice as "basically a law and order party".
 In 2003, German political scientist Nikolaus Werz classified Law and Justice as a centrist, law-and-order party that "advocates a strong state, the fight against corruption and the tightening of criminal law".
 Werz contrasted the moderation of PiS with the radicalism of League of Polish Families, which he described as a nationalist and 'Catholic-fundamentalist' party.
 In 2003, political scientists Wojciech Sokół and Marek Żmigrodzki classified PiS as Christian democratic.

+Initially, the party was broadly pro-market, although less so than the Civic Platform.
+It had adopted the social market economy rhetoric similar to that of western European Christian democratic parties.
+In the 2005 election, the party shifted to the protectionist left on economics.
+As prime minister, Kazimierz Marcinkiewicz was more economically liberal than the Kaczyńskis, advocating a position closer to Civic Platform.
+According to Michał Krzyżanowski and Natalia Krzyżanowska, the 2000s PiS was "right-centrist and Christian-democratic", and described its core tenets as political Catholicism, strong conservatism, anti-liberalism, nationalism, Euroscepticism, and socio-economic welfare protectionism.